Keith Szarabajka

 Keith Szarabajka (/særəˈbaɪkə/; [ʂaraˈbajka]; born December 2, 1952) is an American actor.
 He is best known for his roles as Mickey Kostmayer on The Equalizer, Daniel Holtz on Angel, Gerard Stephens in The Dark Knight and Adam Engell in Argo.
-He has also voiced Dr. Terrence Kyne in Dead Space, Harbinger in Mass Effect 2, Herschel Biggs in L.A.
+He has also voiced Dr. Terrence Kyne in Dead Space, Major General Spencer Mahad in Dead Space 3, Joshua Graham in Fallout: New Vegas, Harbinger in Mass Effect 2, Detective Herschel Biggs in L.A.
 Noire and the Didact in Halo 4.

 Early life

 Szarabajka was born in Oak Park, Illinois on December 2, 1952, the son of Anne, a school teacher, and Edward Szarabajka, a savings and loan officer.
-His father was a much decorated veteran of WWII.
+His father was a much decorated veteran of World War II.
 He fought in North Africa and Italy until the end of the war.
 He received the Silver Star, two Bronze Stars and the Purple Heart.

 He attended Campion Jesuit High School in Prairie du Chien, Wisconsin, John Hersey High School in Arlington Heights, Illinois, and the University of Chicago, as well as Trinity University in San Antonio, Texas.
 He studied acting further at the Organic Theater in Chicago from 1972 to 1978.
 During this time, he co-wrote "Bleacher Bums" along with, among others, Joe Mantegna and Stuart Gordon.
 In 1982 he had a supporting role in the Costa-Gavras film Missing.